Scalekit FAST MCP Integration is now live

 1. Store idToken securely

 Use an encrypted cookie for authentication tokens.
 Set HttpOnly and Secure flags to prevent JavaScript access.
+Proper client side implementation is crucial to ensure tokens are not exposed to security risks.

 Example: Storing idToken in a secure cookie